plaets/wikiwallpaper-plasma5/README.md

 * error handling (it would be cool to get an error message if there is no internet connection)
 * optional animations (no idea where to start)
 * image resolution/image ratio filter
-* a way to copy the article adress to clipboard
 * more font settings
 * title filter (although you shouldn't use this wallpaper at work anyway)
 * category filter